bkc/dell-unbounded-hackathon-2021/README.md

 ## Package processing flow

 When customers drop their packages off at any of the four SGF sorting centers they declare the value of their packages.
-SGF applies a barcode and the package is scanned by the `intake` scanner.
+SGF applies a barcode and the package is scanned by an `intake` scanner.
 The package travels to a weighing station, where it is weighed and scanned again.
 After weighing, the package travels through pre-routing and routing scanners.
 If the package will be delivered to a local destination, it is sent to the output area where it undergoes its final `delivery` scan.
 Otherwise the package is routed to one of three other holding areas before being placed onto a truck for transportation to the destination sorting center.

 <img src="assets/sgf-overview-diagram.png" alt="sgf-overview-diagram" style="zoom:33%;" />